Cabugao: Etymology

-In the beginning, the place was only a wilderness, a thick forest where peaceful nomadic tribesman roamed and hunted.
+In the beginning, the place was only a wilderness - a thick forest where peaceful nomads roamed and hunted.
 For fish, which were also abundant, there was a river.
-On these occasional visits, the hunters noticed the fertile and flatlands that can be tilled and they decided to stay.
+On these occasional visits, the hunters noticed the fertile and flatlands that could be tilled, and so they decided to stay.
 They were the first settlers.

-As to how the name of the town evolved, there are interesting legends transmitted through generations.

-Some claimed that during the pre-Hispanic regime, there were also numerous uncivilized warring tribes.
-Kabu Angaw, a man with a good sense of humor headed one such tribe.
-In an intertribal rivalry, Kabu Angaw suffered defeat forcing him and his remaining warriors to move southward until they reached the village where the friendly and hospitable nomads settled.
-Kabu Angaw's natural carefree manners and ability to relate entertaining stories endeared him to the settlers especially the young.
-His fairness and righteousness earned him respect and esteem, eventually making him as the village chieftain.
-His leadership became legendary so much that his people were referred to as “ taga Kabu Angaw”.
-When he died, the villagers deeply mourned on such a great loss.
+As to how the name of the town came to be, one legend tells the story of Kabu Angaw who was the head of a clan.
+In a rivalry, Kabu Angaw suffered defeat, forcing him and his remaining warriors to move southward until they reached the town where the friendly and hospitable nomads settled.
+Kabu Angaw's ability to relate stories endeared him to the settlers.
+His fairness and righteousness earned him respect and esteem, eventually making him the lord of the land.
+His leadership became so legendary that his people were referred to as “taga Kabu Angaw”.
+When he died, the citizens deeply mourned ouch a great loss.

-On the other hand, some assert that the village by the river was ruled by a certain Aggao.
-When the Spaniards arrived, his subjects called him “Cabo Aggao” meant chief.
-Finding difficulty in pronouncing the headman's name, the Spaniards contracted it to “ Cabugao” denoting not only the ruler but also the place he ruled.
+Another story has it that the town by the river was ruled by a certain Aggao.
+When the Spaniards arrived, his subjects called him “Cabo Aggao”.
+Finding difficulty in pronouncing the headman's name, the Spaniards contracted it to “Cabugao” denoting not only the ruler but also the place he ruled.

-As time passed, Kabu Angaw or Cabogao was transformed into Cabugao.
+As time passed, Kabu Angaw or Cabo Aggao was transformed into Cabugao.